docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 bounds

 Optional.
-The window’s position and size.
+The window's position and size.

 creation_properties